oshalygin/mdjs-io/README.md

 ## Contributing

-The main purpose of this repository is to continue to evolve Merchant Dashboard.
+The main purpose of this repository is to continue to evolve Merchant Dashboard, making it a robust dashboard experience.

 ### License